SSabet/ssabet.github.io/_publications/FRST.md

 ---
-title: "Évaluation du plan France Relance à l’aide d’un modèle de HANK *[Evaluation of the France Relance programme using a HANK model]*"
+title: "Evaluation of the French Stimulus Package during Covid with a HANK Model"
 collection: publications
 category: policy
 permalink: /publication/FRST